-Funding Set-Asides
+Funding Set-Asides - Confusing Situation this Time

 By law, there are two 10 percent funding set-aside categories, one for mid-tier value chain projects, and one for projects creating opportunities for beginning or socially disadvantaged farmers or ranchers.
 The set-asides are intended to ensure that these objectives are more likely to be supported.
 The VAPG law ends the set-aside on June 30 of each year, so that any funds that are not being used within the set-aside can be put to use elsewhere.

-USDA has decided that since June 30, 2013 had passed before they had even issued the Notice of Funding Availability that the set-asides will not apply to the fiscal year 2013 funds, but they will apply to the 2014 funds.
+USDA has decided that since June 30, 2013 had passed before they had even issued the Notice of Funding Availability that the set-asides will not apply to the \$10.5 million available from fiscal year 2013 funds.
+However, when funding becomes available for fiscal year 2014, the two set-asides will apply to that portion of this funding cycle.
+Applications should indicate if applying for one of the reserved funds (set-asides) so that they can count toward the 2014 funding set-asides.